patelay29/LabProjects/README.md

 IndentTestsWT.py contains the code to translate elastic
 modulus properties between APS/TEMED cured hydrogels and LAP cured hydrogels.

-cell_in_droplet_Poisson_distributation.py is the code that use stastics, taking cell concentration and droplet diameter as variables, to determine the probability distribution of the number cells encapsulated in the droplet.
+cell_in_droplet_Poisson_distributation.py is the code that uses stastics, taking cell concentration and droplet diameter as variables, to determine the probability distribution of the number cells encapsulated in the droplet.